writing & research excerpts 

 Digital Dysmorphia,But The Glitch is the Stitch.

-Legacy Russell’s Glitch Feminism presents a deeply existential offering— a good GF ( fine pun, don’t care) to bodies exempt from exemptions.
-Many will come to understand the GF manifesto as an extension of queer-feminist discourse for now, the time after the internet, with even more upscaling technological inventions.
+Legacy Russell’s Glitch Feminism is a deeply existential offering—a good GF (fine pun, don’t care) to bodies exempt from exemptions.
+Many will read the manifesto as an extension of queer-feminist discourse for our present moment: the time after the internet, now amplified by ever-escalating technologies.

 Continue reading...